tonethar/IGME-330-Master/notes/HW-technobabble-2.md

 - This media query will apply to ***all*** devices where the `min-width` (usually meaning the width of the device when held in portrait orientation) is `768px` or larger
 - And this means pretty much ALL tablets and desktops (that understand media queries) will receive these rules
 - What does this media query do?
+It takes advantage of the tablet's extra screen real estate:
-  - changes the `background-color` of the `<h1>` to green, and increases the size of the font
+  - it changes the `background-color` of the `<h1>` to green, and increases the size of the font
-  - chnages the `color` and `font-size` of the output text and the button
+  - it changes the `color` and increases the `font-size` of the output text and the button

 **iPad (`min-width`=768)**